 Associate Professor Jacy Ippolito, Chairperson

-Assistant Professors: Cameron Beatty, Sovicheth Boun, Rozana Carducci, Laurie Dickstein-Fischer, Leslie Duhaylongsod, Melanie Gonzales, Chad A. Leith, Steven T. Oliver, Jose Salgado
+Assistant Professors: Sovicheth Boun, Laurie Dickstein-Fischer, Leslie Duhaylongsod, Melanie Gonzalez, Jose Salgado

-The Secondary and Higher Education Department prepares undergraduate students to work in secondary education, community education, school counseling and higher education settings.
+The Secondary and Higher Education Department prepares undergraduate students to work in secondary education and community education settings.
+The department also prepares professionals and graduate students to work in school counseling and higher education and educational leadership positions.

 The Secondary and Higher Education Department offers an integrated bachelor’s/master’s degree program (4+1) with an application process occurring in the second year.
-Students planning to teach a specific content area complete a major in the College of Arts and Sciences in the field of knowledge for which the teaching license is sought, along with a minor in Teacher Education.
-The approved 4+1 licensure programs in conjunction with the teacher education minor are English (8-12), History (5-8 or 8-12), Mathematics (5-8 or 8-12), Physical Education (Elementary or Secondary), Theatre Arts (PK-12), and Visual Arts (PK-8 or 5-12).
+Students planning to teach a specific content area complete a major in the College of Arts and Sciences in the field of knowledge for which the teaching license is sought, along with either a second major or minor in Education.
+The approved 4+1 licensure programs in conjunction with the teacher education major/minor are English (8-12), History (5-8 or 8-12), Mathematics (5-8 or 8-12), Physical Education (Elementary or Secondary), Theatre Arts (PK-12), and Visual Arts (PK-8 or 5-12).

 Detailed information about educational licensure program requirements and resources for learning and educational practice may be found in the School of Education section of this catalog.